mctata/ultimate_marketing_team/docs/deployment/EC2_DEPLOYMENT_GUIDE.md

 1. Access to the EC2 instance
 2. The PEM key file for SSH access
 3. Docker and Docker Compose installed locally
+4. SSL certificates (either self-signed or from Let's Encrypt)

 ## DNS Configuration